Bilal-Nazeer-Dev/Facebook/README.md

-# 📘 Facebook Login UI – Android App
+# 🚖 Uber Login UI – Android App

-A simple Android application that replicates the **Facebook Login screen UI** using **Kotlin** and **XML (ConstraintLayout)**.
+A **Uber-inspired Login Screen UI** built using **Kotlin** and **XML (ConstraintLayout)** for Android.
-This project is designed for **learning purposes**, focusing on UI design, form validation, and activity navigation.
+This project focuses on **UI/UX design, input validation, and basic interaction handling**.

 ---

 ## 📱 Project Overview

-This app demonstrates how to build a **Facebook-style login interface** in Android.
+This Android app replicates a **Uber-style login screen**, featuring:

-Users can enter an email/phone and password, validate input fields, and navigate to a welcome screen.
+- Background image with dark overlay
+- Uber logo and app name
+- Username and password input fields
+- Sign In button
+- "Forgot password?" text
+- Social login icons (Facebook & Twitter)

 ⚠️ **Note:**
+This project is **for learning purposes only**.
-This project does **NOT** connect to real Facebook servers and does **NOT** perform actual authentication.
+It **does NOT connect to Uber servers** and does **NOT perform real authentication**.

 ---

 ## ✨ Features

-- 📧 Email / Phone input field
+- 👤 Username input field
-- 🔒 Password input field
+- 🔐 Password input field
-- ✅ Input validation (empty field check)
+- ✅ Basic input validation (empty field check)
-- 🔁 Intent-based navigation to another activity
+- 📢 Toast messages for feedback
-- 🎨 Facebook-like UI design
+- 🎨 Uber-style UI with background overlay
-- 🌐 Language display (English · اردو · More...)
-- 🔵 Login & 🟢 Create Account buttons
+- 📱 Responsive layout using ConstraintLayout
+- 🔗 Social login icons for Facebook and Twitter (UI only)

 ---